The-Foreigners/The-Foreigners.github.io/objectives.md

 - Resolve mysterious happenings in Orlane, see letters from Ailla.
   - Secure town's loot in farm house to the west (Beware of traps).
     - Where was the second group of looters keeping the spoils?
     - Find Misha's holy emblem.
+Check to see if she's a Lathander acolyte.
+(Is she trustworthy?)
   - Investigate the Golden Grain.
     - Use clairvoyance to gather intel.
     - George, "Steer clear of the inn, something is a miss."
-  - Establish a base camp, maybe in the Lathander temple with Misha.
+  - Establish a base camp.
+    - In the Lathander temple with Misha?
-    -
+      - Check Misha's wounds.
       - Mend statue of Lathander and give to Misha along with holy book.
   - People are being altered, changelings can be identified by fang bites on the neck.
     - Are the dead altered?
   - Determine cause of death and alteration: Medicine, Detect Magic, Poison & Disease, Evil.